-(2 credits) An intensive course in basic life support including lectures, demonstrations, and practice in accident prevention and treatment of injuries and illnesses.
+(3 credits) An intensive course in basic life support (BLS) including lectures, demonstrations, and practice in accident prevention and treatment of injuries and illnesses.
 BLS for the Healthcare Provider and Heartsaver First Aid certification will be secured upon successful completion of this course.
-This course is required for athletic training majors.
+This course is required for the athletic training major.